Confocal endoscopy: Intravenous dyes

 Fluorescein is the most popular IV dye for CLE.
 Fluorescein is an FDA-cleared dye that is used in ophthalmology clinics in routine as it appears green under cobalt blue light.
 It is commonly applied topically to identify corneal diseases with slit lamp microscopes including corneal abrasion, ulcers, and infections; or intravenously to identify retinal diseases with angiography including macular degeneration and diabetic retinopathy.
 In CLE, it is usually administered intravenously immediately before the intubation of an endoscopic tube.
 The fluorescence is reported to be the most prominent from a few seconds to 8 minutes.
 Fluorescein is slowly eliminated; thus the fluorescence slowly decays up to a minimal detectable level after 1 hour, giving a time window for clinicians to investigate.

 Recognition and optical flow algorithm

 CLE's narrow field of vision makes it difficult for clinicians to identify the location and path of the probe, making it challenging to correspond the image obtained and the lesion location and direction.
 Research has proposed a crypt recognition algorithm, which predicts the pixel displacement by the moving angle and distance.
 By restoring the exploration path of CLE, clinicians can locate the sites of interest and improve diagnostic efficiency.

+Resolution

+The resulting image resolution is determined by the numerical aperture (NA) of the objective lens, the refraction index of the surrounding media (η), the wavelength of light (λ), and the pinhole size.
+A shorter wavelength allows smaller features to be distinguished and a higher NA allows the system to collect more light and resolve finer details.
+Similarly, smaller pinholes can block scattered light, although if too small can reduce signal intensity.
+The refractive index of the media surrounding the tissue also impacts the final image quality by influencing how laser’s light is focused.
+Ultimately lateral and axial resolution can be defined by: